 If you become entitled to a benefit prior to your preservation age, you may transfer the amount of the benefit to a Super Savings Accumulation account, or to another complying superannuation fund.
-If you do not make a choice your benefit will be transferred to the Ex-IAG & NRMA Superannuation Plan.
+If you do not make a choice your benefit will be transferred to Super Savings for Ex-IAG & NRMA.

 Lump sum benefits can only be paid to you as cash if you qualify under the preservation rules.
 Generally you will qualify where you've reached your "preservation age", between 55 and 60 depending on when you were born, and, if you are under age 60 at the time you cease employment, and you are permanently retiring from the workforce.
 Lump sum benefits are tax free from age 60.
-From preservation age to age 60 they are tax free up to the current Low Rate Cap.
-For further information please refer to the Super Savings Accumulation Guide, available at portal. australianretirementtrust.com.au/iag
+From your preservation age to age 60 they are tax free up to the current Low Rate Cap.
+For further information please refer to the Super Savings Accumulation Guide, available at art.com.au/nrma